kevinvandenbreemen/SwiftCodeHelper/Docs/Architecture.md

 ![](resource/SwiftCodeHelper-View.svg)

 To render a model simply get an instance of ModelDisplay and call display() with the model you wish to render.

+## Cacao Display
+In the works is a display implementation that will use the Cacao lib (a sort of UIKit for Linux) to display the system model on Linux machines.